Chris O'Neill (YouTuber)

-Christopher Luke O'Neill (born 21 November 1990), also known by his Internet pseudonym Oney (/'əʊni/) or OneyNG, is an Irish animator, YouTuber, voice actor, musician, and video game designer.
+Christopher Luke O'Neill (born 21 November 1990), also known by his Internet pseudonym Oney (/'əʊni/) or OneyNG, is an Irish YouTuber, animator, cartoonist, video game designer, musician, and voice actor.
 He is known for his Flash animations and being the founder and host of the YouTube Let's Play web series OneyPlays.
 He is also the owner of the video game production company OneyWare.

+Early life and education

+O'Neill is from Killinick in County Wexford, and attended St Peter's College.
+He later enrolled in Dún Laoghaire Institute of Art, Design and Technology, but dropped out after a year of study.

 Career

 O'Neill began his online career on the American entertainment website Newgrounds, creating an account on March 28, 2006.
 He created a YouTube channel at age 17, and by 2013, it was ranked as Ireland's most successful YouTube channel with a total of 240 million views.
-The channel's content includes animated music videos, video game parodies, and original series, such as Leo and Satan and Hellbenders, the latter of which was made with fellow Newgrounds animator Zach Hadel (psychicpebbles).
+The channel's content includes animated music videos, video game parodies, live-action sketches and original series such as Leo and Satan, Lets Dance, and Hellbenders, the latter of which was made with fellow Newgrounds animator Zach Hadel (psychicpebbles).

 In 2014, O'Neill began posting Let's Play video content to the Oney's Video Hole channel, later renamed OneyPlays.
 The channel became prominent in 2017 for starting the Crash Bandicoot "Woah" Internet meme based on a common sound-effect from the PlayStation series.
 The meme was referenced in an easter egg in the 2020 video-game Crash Bandicoot 4: It's About Time.
-The channel features regular appearances from other YouTubers, animators and independent game developers including Zach Hadel, Joshua Tomar, Lyle Rath and Cory Beck, after having featured Julian Marcel and the pseudonymous Ding Dong as co-hosts before they each left the show.
-Guest appearances include Matt Watson of SuperMega, Mick Lauer and Jon Jafari.
+The channel features regular appearances from other personalities, such as Zach Hadel, Joshua Tomar, Lyle Rath, and Cory Beck (Spazkid), after having featured Julian Marcel and the pseudonymous Ding Dong as co-hosts before they left the show in 2018.
+Guest appearances have included Matt Watson and Ryan Magee of SuperMega, as well as fellow Newgrounds alumni including Mick Lauer (Ricepirate), Jeff Bandelin, David Brown (PhantomArcade), and Harry Partridge.

 YouTuber Jason Gastrow, known online as videogamedunkey, mentioned in a 2015 Reddit thread that O'Neill designed his YouTube channel profile picture.
 O'Neill would later make appearances on Gastrow's channel.

 In 2019, O'Neill created the game studio OneyWare.
-A gameplay trailer for Bowlbo: The Quest for Bing Bing, an upcoming video game developed by OneyWare in collaboration with AlbinoMoose, was released in March 2019.
+A gameplay trailer for Bowlbo: The Quest for Bing Bing, an upcoming video game developed by OneyWare in collaboration with AlbinoMoose, was initially planned to release in March 2019, but as of 2025 has yet to be given a release date.

-O'Neill collaborated again with Hadel when he and animator Michael Cusack created the Adult Swim animated show Smiling Friends.
-In 2020, O'Neill created the ending credit music for the pilot episode of the series as well as 3D modeling and animation.
-He later also voiced multiple background characters when the show was picked up for a full season.
+In 2020, O'Neill collaborated again with Hadel when he and animator Michael Cusack created the Adult Swim animated show Smiling Friends.
+O'Neill created the ending credit music for the pilot episode of the series as well as providing 3D modeling and animation.
+He later also voiced some minor background characters when Smiling Friends was picked up for a full season.